vinayak-sahu-au9/attendence/README.md

-# Repository made for students for git learning
+# Assignment for online class

 # Steps to follow
 1. Everyone is required to fork this repo